otam-mato/nodejs_mysql_web_app_docker/README.md

 1.6. ```mysql -h 172.17.0.2 -P 3306 -u root -p```

 1.7.
-These commands will create a user named admin with the password 12345678, grant all privileges to that user on all databases and tables, and flush the privileges to ensure the changes take effect.
+The below commands will create a user named admin with the password 12345678, grant all privileges to that user on all databases and tables, and flush the privileges to ensure the changes take effect.
 ```sql
 CREATE USER 'admin'@'%' IDENTIFIED BY '12345678';
 GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%';